Food Services and Programs

 Second Harvest Heartland collects, stores and distributes millions of pounds of food each year.

-Expanding partnerships and increasing access to fresh produce available in Minnesota.
+Expanding partnerships with local growers to access the abundance of fresh produce available right in the heartland.

 Food distribution partners and programs